SALE AND PURCHASE

 Major property legislation

-The Conveyancing and Law of Property Act (Cap.
-61) is the main property legislation which regulates the ownership, transfer, leasing and mortgaging of properties in Hong Kong is the main legislation.
+The Conveyancing and Property Ordinance (Cap.
+219) (CPO) which regulates the ownership, proof of title, transfer, and mortgaging of properties in Hong Kong is the main legislation.
 Apart from the above, other governing legislation include:

-- The Land Titles Act (Cap.
-157) which regulates the registration of titles to land;
+- The Land Registration Ordinance (Cap.
+128) which regulates the documents registration system in Hong Kong;

 Transfer of real estate ownership